Nsude/thoughts-app/README.md

 About [NextJS](https://nextjs.org/docs):

-- When rendering lists in _NextJS/React_, you probably shouldn't use the index as the key prop because it is very unreliable.
-If the list is updated in any way that affects the length of the array, that becomes problematic in very weird ways (and ofcourse I didn't make this rookie mistake... just sharing it 🥲).
+- When rendering lists in _NextJS/React_, you probably shouldn't use the index as the key prop, it is quite unreliable.
+If the list is updated in any way that affects it's length, that becomes problematic in very weird ways (and ofcourse I didn't make this rookie mistake... just sharing it 🥲).